openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Delivered]{.jbs-field}</td>
-    <td class="dictionary">Use to close out issues where a changeset is not produced, common examples are Release Notes</td>
+    <td class="dictionary">Use to close out issues where a change to the code is not required, common examples are Release Notes</td>
 </tr>
 <tr>
     <td class="dictionary">[Approved]{.jbs-field}</td>